Provably Efficient Causal Model-Based Reinforcement Learning for Systematic Generalization: Related Work

+\textbf{Hidden Structures in RL}~~~ Previous works have considered learning an hidden structure of the MDP for sample efficient RL~\cite{du2019provably, misra2020kinematic, misra2020provable, agarwal2020flambe}.
+Their focus is on learning latent representations of states assuming a linear structure in the MDP.
+This is orthogonal to our work, which instead targets the causal structure shared by infinitely many MDPs, while assuming access to the state features.
+Other works~\cite[\eg][]{jin2020provably, cai2020provably, yin2022efficient} study the impact of structural properties of the MDP assuming access to the features.
+Our structural assumption is strictly more general than the linear structures they consider, but their work could provide useful inspiration to extend our results beyond discrete settings.

-\textbf{Model-Based Reinforcement Learning}~~~ The model-based RL~\cite{sutton2018reinforcement} methodology prescribes learning an approximate model of transition dynamics in order to learn an optimal policy.
-Theoretical works~\citep[\eg][]{jaksch2010near, ayoub2020model} generally concern with the estimation of the approximate value functions obtained through the learned model, rather than the estimation of the model itself.
-A notable exception is the work by~\citet{tarbouriech2020active}, which targets point-wise high probability guarantees on the model estimation as we do in Lemma~\ref{thr:sample_complexity_ctm},~\ref{thr:sample_complexity_ctm_tabular}.
-However, they address the model estimation of a single tabular MDP $\mdp$, instead of the shared transition dynamics of an infinite set of MDPs $\uni$ that we target in this paper.
-Other works~\citep[\eg][]{zhang2020invariant,tomar2021model} have also addressed model-based RL from a causal perspective.
-To the best of our knowledge, we are the first to prove a polynomial sample complexity for causal model-based RL in systematic generalization.
+\textbf{Model-Based RL}~~~ Model-based RL~\cite{sutton2018reinforcement} prescribes learning an approximate model of the transition dynamics to extract an optimal policy.
+Theoretical works \citep[\eg][]{jaksch2010near, ayoub2020model} generally focus on the estimation of the approximate value functions obtained through the learned model, rather than the estimation of the model itself.
+A notable exception is \cite{tarbouriech2020active}, which targets point-wise high probability guarantees on the model estimation as we do in Lemma~\ref{thr:sample_complexity_ctm},~\ref{thr:sample_complexity_ctm_tabular}.
+However, they address the model estimation of a single MDP, instead of the shared transition dynamics of an infinite set of MDPs that we target in this paper.